robincuenoud/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ## Introduction

 The goal of this lab is to experiment with a web-application and a load balancer and analyze different implementation of the load balancer.
+We got familiar with the tools used for this lab, even though the windows fix caused some unforseen troubles (turns out git considers .png files as text files so we lost all our pictures, we had to had another line to .gitattribute and run some scripts to restore images we didn't have locally anymore).
+Then we implemented sticky session and looked at some modes offered by the load balancer.

 ## Pre-Task 1